nswade/ofxEyetech/README.md

 The gaze area is captured interactively through calibrated gazing.
 Deleting addons/ofxEyetech/calibration/calibration will prompt the calibration window on start up and generate a new file.

 The QuickLINK library uses a contained OpenCV2.2 framework and ofxOpenCV is not required to build the example.

+Quicktime in the openframeworks build may conflict with the Quicklink libs.
+This header section starting on line 195 should be edited:

+of_v0.8.0_vs_release\libs\quicktime\include\processes.h

+#ifndef _WINBASE_
+EXTERN_API( OSErr )
+GetProcessInformation           (const ProcessSerialNumber * PSN, ProcessInfoRec *info)     THREEWORDINLINE(0x3F3C, 0x003A, 0xA88F);
+#endif